shanna1408/RollerCoaster/README.md

 ## Arc Length Paramaterization

-In order to ensure that we are stepping evenly along the curve for accurate movement at a constant speed, we must now arc length parameterize the curve.
+In order to ensure that we are stepping evenly along the curve for accurate movement at a constant speed, we must now parameterize the curve by its arc length.
 For this, we pick two very small values delta s and delta u, and use the following algorithm to create a table full of arc length paramterized values for easy access:

 ```c++
 float L_C = length of the curve;